longturn/freeciv21/docs/General/faq.rst

 Is there any penalty when changing a city production task?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are 4 “categories” of production: Units, city improvements (e.g. Buildings), great wonders, and small wonders.
+There are 4 “categories” of production: units, city improvements (e.g. Buildings), great wonders, and small wonders.
 If you change within a “category” (e.g. :unit:`Phalanx` to :unit:`Horsemen`, or :improvement:`Library` to :improvement:`Bank`), there is no penalty.
 If you change across categories (e.g.
 :unit:`Archers` to :improvement:`Library`, or :wonder:`Leonardo’s Workshop` to :unit:`Frigate`), there’s a 50%